suraj-suresh11/WeatherUpdates/README.md

 # Weather Updates Application

-It's weather updates application that provides current weather data, temperature statistics and history, and data visualization for a given lattitude and longtitude.
+It's a weather updates application that provides current weather data, temperature statistics and history, and data visualization for a given lattitude and longtitude.
 This application was developed on .NET backend and a React frontend, which communicate to fetch and display weather data.

 ## Table of Contents
 - [Features](#features)